-If you’re running a dealership or an auto body shop, it’s important to keep track of the car review sites customers are looking at.
-We’ve put together this cheat sheet of review sites you need to pay attention to.
+If you’re running a dealership or an auto body shop, keeping track of the car review sites customers are looking at is important.

 Reviews matter